OPS-E2E-PPE/sql-docs/docs/sql-server/sql-server-get-help.md

 Customers without a support plan can ask the community for help, or submit a bug via UserVoice at [https://aka.ms/sqlfeedback](https://aka.ms/sqlfeedback).

+TEST - Map country codes.
+You might have assigned a country code for Great Britain, Turkey, or Taiwan.

 ## Ask community for help

 If you're interested in engaging the vibrant SQL Server community for assistance, there are multiple options available.